 We’ve previously blogged about some of the features of Qt for WebAssembly.
 In this blog post we’ll take a look at how to get started: building Qt, building your application, and finally deploying the application.

-If you would like to know more about this topic, then please join me for the Qt for WebAssembly webinar on November 27th.
+If you would like to know more about this topic, then please join me for the Qt for WebAssembly webinar.

 The first step is installing emscripten.
 Please refer to the emscripten documentation for how to do so, and also note that Qt requires a unix host system: GNU/linux, macOS, or Windows subsystem for Linux.
 When done you should have a working em++ compiler in the path: